 For me, another very important aspect of zero-waste fashion is the use of fabric manipulation to make the puzzle work.
 When a designed line in the puzzle is a little too long to connect to the matching line, fabric manipulation can be pivotal in suppressing the fabric to make the puzzle work.

-can all work to keep a design zero-waste.
+The use of the following techniques can all work to make a design zero waste:

 Then there is the excess.
 When you have cut into the fabric and realise you have a few sections left over with nowhere to go, how do you use them in such a way that the design is still zero-waste?

 I know not everyone is a fan of detailed embellished looks.
 For many people, simple and minimal are the key requirements when making your own clothes.